Here’s the proof it works

 Spinal Cord Stimulation (SCS)

-In a major clinical study, patients using Boston Scientific's SCS therapies reported a greater improvement in their ability to do everyday activities* than patients reported in other studies using non-Boston Scientific SCS systems.1, 2, 3
+In a major clinical study, patients using Boston Scientific’s SCS therapies reported a greater improvement in their ability to do everyday activities* after two years than patients reported in other studies using non-Boston Scientific SCS Systems after three months.1, 2, 3

 Significant Long-Term Relief